rcc-uchicago/user-guide/docs/software/apps-and-envs/tf-and-torch.md

 ### Checking in terminal

- Before you even run your script, it can be useful to check to ensure
+ Before you even run your script, it can be useful to check to ensure that there are GPUs allocated to your jobs on the compute nodes.

  NVIDIA has a built in System Management Interface that makes this simple with one command:
 ```